 Dr. Kilgore is also involved in research related to interventional pain therapy and radiation safety with Dr. David Provenzano, impacts of collaborative research on student learning (EREN), use of digitized natural history collections to learn ecological concepts (QUBES Faculty Mentoring Network), and remediation of soil and water contaminated with heavy metals (Luce Initiative on Asian Studies and the Environment (LIASE) Grant, Henry Luce Foundation), which is work done in collaboration with W&J students, Dr. Jennifer Bayline (Chemistry Department), and faculty at Guangdong University of Education in Guangzhou, China.

 Dr. Kilgore is also founder and curator to the W&J Campus Arboretum and manages the W&J Greenhouse and Herbarium.
 Many students from across campus contribute to the care, management, and monitoring of plants in these projects.

 Dr. Kilgore’s primary teaching responsibilities are Evolution and Biological Diversity, Field Biology, Applied Statistics for the Life Sciences, Plant Diversity, Environmental Plant Physiology, and Forest Ecology.
 He also teaches an introductory course in environmental studies related to water resources as well as non-major courses in economic botany and First-Year Seminars focusing on discovering one’s sense of place and thriving as a first-year student.
 Dr. Kilgore teaches on-campus Intersession courses in dendrochronology and travel courses focusing on the natural and human history of the Sonoran Desert.

 Dr. Kilgore currently serves the College through the Assessment Working Group and the President’s Council for Diversity, Equity, and Inclusion.
 He also serves as the faculty mentor to the Varsity Swimming & Diving Team and advisor to the Outdoor Club.

 Community service is very important to Dr. Kilgore.
-Among other activities, he serves on the City of Washington Planning Commission and as an Associate Director for the Washington County Conservation District, gives talks and field trips to community organizations, develops and leads outreach activities to local schools, and serves Scouts BSA as a Troop leader, a Merit Badge Counselor, and an ecologist on the Council Conservation Committee.
+Among other activities, he serves on the City of Washington Planning Commission and as an Associate Director for the Washington County Conservation District, gives talks and field trips to community organizations, and develops and leads outreach activities to local schools.